cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 #### How to substitute global php.ini for individual customer on cPanel server with EasyApache4

 :::tip Note
 It is enough to put `php.ini` in the directory where PHP script is located in order to run the PHP script with a custom `php.ini` when using SuPHP.
 Also, you can use <span class="notranslate">cPanel MultiPHP Manager</span> to create user’s custom `php.ini` file, and this approach should work for CGI, FCGI, and LSAPI.
-Recommended ways to manage `php.ini` settings per user are to use <span class="notranslate">cPanel MultiPHP</span> or <span class="notranslate">CloudLinux PHP Selector</span> interfaces.
+Recommended ways to manage `php.ini` settings per user are to use <span class="notranslate">cPanel MultiPHP</span> or <span class="notranslate">CloudLinux OS Shared PHP Selector</span> interfaces.
 :::

 1. For each user that needs custom file, create directory <span class="notranslate">`/etc/cagefs/custom.etc/USER_NAME/php.ini`</span>.